mosdef-hub/FOMMS-MoSDeF-Workshop/README.md

 ### Google Colab

+**Each of the notebooks has ~2-4 minutes of software installation cells at the top.
+We recommend running these while we're getting oriented to each workbook**

 These tutotial workflows are designed to be easily accessible on Google Colab.
 Users can access these notebooks through the below links:

 - [Water Adsorption in Graphene Slitpore](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/workflows/slitpore_workflow/Slitpore-Workflow.ipynb)